scanback/docs/articles-posts/might-of-nations.md

 Over the past 20 years, the US has lost relative ground to China.
 This is no surprise, but the graph dimensionsonalizes the shift.
 It is a difficult transition for political decision makers and citizens in Washington, just as it has been for the UK and Russia.

-For those who view purchasing power (PPP) parity with suspicion, I also include the graph in market exchange rate (MER) values, and a midpoint between PPP and MER: [Addendum](might-of-nations-addendum.md).
+For those who believe GDP in purchasing power parity (PPP) is not the best metric for country might, I also include graphs with market exchange rate (MER) values, and a midpoint between PPP and MER: [Addendum](might-of-nations-addendum.md).
 ## Relative Economic Might Definiton

 Relative market share in business is for the largest company: